Segnosaurus

 Segnosaurus is a genus of therizinosaurid dinosaur that lived in what is now southeastern Mongolia during the Late Cretaceous, about 102–86 million years ago.
 Multiple incomplete but well-preserved specimens were discovered in the Gobi Desert in the 1970s, and in 1979 the genus and species Segnosaurus galbinensis were named.
 The generic name Segnosaurus means "slow lizard" and the specific name galbinensis refers to the Galbin region.
 The known material of this dinosaur includes the lower jaw, neck and tail vertebrae, the pelvis, shoulder girdle, and limb bones.
 Parts of the specimens have gone missing or become damaged since they were collected.
+Remains from Japan originally assigned to Allosaurus were reassigned to Segnosaurus sp. (of unspecified species) in 2025.

 Segnosaurus was a large-bodied therizinosaur that is estimated to have been about 6–7 m long and to have weighed about 1.3 MT.
 It would have been bipedal, with the trunk of its body tilted upwards.
 The head was small with a beak at the tip of the jaws, and the neck was long and slender.
 The lower jaw was down-turned at the front and the teeth were distinct in having additional as well as third cutting edges in some of the hindmost teeth.
 The forelimbs were robust and had three fingers which bore large claws, and the feet had four toes supporting the foot—apart from therizinosaurs, all theropods had three-toed feet.
 The front of the pelvis was adapted to support the enlarged belly.
 The pubic bone was turned backwards, a feature that is only seen in birds and the dinosaurs most closely related to them.

 The affinities of Segnosaurus were originally obscure and it received its own theropod family, Segnosauridae, and later when related genera were identified, an infraorder, Segnosauria.
 Alternative classification schemes were proposed until more complete relatives were described in the 1990s, which confirmed them as theropods.
 The new fossils also showed Segnosauridae was a junior synonym of the earlier named family Therizinosauridae.
 Segnosaurus and its relatives are thought to have been slow-moving animals that, as indicated by their unusual features, were mainly herbivorous, whereas most other theropod groups were carnivorous.
 Therizinosaurs probably used their long forelimbs, long necks, and beaks when browsing, and large guts for processing food.
 Segnosaurus is known from the Bayan Shireh Formation, where it lived alongside the fellow therizinosaurs Erlikosaurus and Enigmosaurus; these related genera were probably niche partitioned.